Functional Adaptive Double-Sparsity Estimator for Functional Linear Regression Model with Multiple Functional Covariates: Simulation

-We compare our proposed estimators with the aforementioned estimation methods f-GL \citep{gertheiss}, fLARS \citep{cheng}, and SLoS \citep{lin}, and tuning parameters for all estimators are selected by 5-fold cross-validation to ensure optimal performance of each estimator.
+We compare our proposed estimators with the aforementioned estimation methods fGL (\citet{gertheiss}), fL (\citet{mingotti}), and SLoS (\citet{lin}).
+Tuning parameters for all estimators are selected by five-fold cross-validation to ensure optimal performance of each estimator.
+Although the software of fL can not be identified, we can still implement it by our algorithm it is a special case of the FDoS estimator when $\lambda_{2} = 0$.

+Figure \ref{fig:comparison} shows the ISE performance of all estimators for different types of coefficient functions, while Table \ref{table:comparison} summarizes PMSE and variable selection accuracy.
+The proposed FDoS and FadDoS demonstrate comparable results to SLoS, and outperform fGL and fL overall.
+This highlights the value of modeling both global and local sparsity simultaneously, which fGL and fL fail to achieve, limiting their ability to handle such complex coefficient functions.
+In particular, utilizing only functional $\ell_{1,2}$ (fGL) or functional $\ell_{1}$ (fL) penalties results in either under- or over-shrinkage.